Overview

 Sievert is the SI unit of equivalent radiation dose, adopted internationally as part of the broader shift to standardised SI units across scientific and medical fields.
 Most countries outside the US report medical imaging doses, occupational exposure limits, and environmental radiation levels in sievert or its common sub-unit, millisievert.

-Because sievert already accounts for the biological weighting of different radiation types, a sievert value from a gamma-ray source and a sievert value from an alpha-particle source represent roughly comparable biological risk, even though the underlying absorbed doses (in gray) might differ substantially.
+Sievert already accounts for the biological weighting of different radiation types, so a sievert value from a gamma-ray source and a sievert value from an alpha-particle source represent roughly comparable biological risk, even when the underlying absorbed doses (in gray) differ substantially.

-Rem predates sievert and remains the standard unit for occupational radiation safety limits and much medical dose reporting within the United States, even though the rest of the world has largely moved to sievert.
-US regulatory limits — like the NRC's annual occupational dose limit — are still commonly published in rem or millirem.
+Rem predates sievert and remains the standard unit for occupational radiation safety limits and much medical dose reporting within the United States, even as the rest of the world has largely moved to sievert.
+US regulatory limits, including the NRC's annual occupational dose limit, are still commonly published in rem or millirem.

-The relationship to sievert is a clean factor of 100 (1 Sv = 100 rem), which makes conversion straightforward once you know which direction to apply it, but easy to get backwards under time pressure.
+The relationship to sievert is a clean factor of 100 (1 Sv = 100 rem), which makes conversion straightforward once you know which direction to apply it.
+Under time pressure, though, it's easy to flip the direction by mistake.

 When You'll Encounter Sievert

 Expect sievert on international medical reports, most non-US regulatory documentation, and scientific literature outside the United States.
-If you're reading a dose report from a hospital or research institution outside the US, it's almost certainly in sievert or millisievert.
+A dose report from a hospital or research institution outside the US will almost certainly be in sievert or millisievert.

 When You'll Encounter Rem